Welcome to our

 I've flagged this incident as sensitive in HIBP which means it's not publicly searchable, rather individuals will either need to verify control of the address via the notification service or perform a domain search to see if they're impacted.
 I've taken this approach to avoid anyone being targeted as a result of their inclusion in Emotet.
 All impacted HIBP subscribers have been sent notifications already.

-Article: Data From The Emotet Malware is Now Searchable in Have I Been Pwned, Courtesy of the FBI and NHTCU - published about 3 years ago.
+Article: Data From The Emotet Malware is Now Searchable in Have I Been Pwned, Courtesy of the FBI and NHTCU - published over 3 years ago.

 https://www.troyhunt.com/data-from-the-emotet-malware-is-now-searchable-in-have-i-been-pwned-courtesy-of-the-fbi-and-nhtcu/